tomosterlund/qalendar/docs/index.md

 }
 ```

-This allows you to even mix usage of custom events, and Qalendar-native events.
+Alternatively, you can set `isCustom` to an array of modes, such as `['month', 'week']`, to only use the custom markup in those modes.

 ### Custom event dialog